 Monday, 2.
 May 2022

-Paediatricians recommend using an inhalation aid, known as a spacer, for spray inhalation for children up to the age of about eight.
-We show you how to use the spacer for inhalation with children and what you need to watch out for when selecting, using and cleaning inhalation aids.
+Paediatricians recommend using an inhalation chamber, known as a spacer or holding chamber, for spray inhalation for children up to the age of about eight.
+We show you how to use the spacer for inhalation with children and what you need to watch out for when selecting, using and cleaning inhalation chambers.

 In this quick guide we will show you how children should inhale properly using the VORTEX® spacer.